 BUILDING HEIGHT - The vertical distance of a Building as measured from the average established grade measured along all Street Frontages to the roof ridge or uppermost point of the structure other than Mechanical Equipment or Appurtenances.

-BUILD-TO ZONE (BTZ) - The area from the front property line to the principal vertical plane of a Building’s primary Façade.
+BUILD-TO ZONE (BTZ) - A designated area on a lot, measured as a range of distances from a Street Lot Line or Frontage line, within which the Façade of a Building is required to be located..